Términos y Condiciones

 In response to a request by pre18 for documentation, modification or supplementation of reports, the Beneficiary must comply with such a request within the 3 days of the request.

 Reports that do not contain all the information requested or do not attach all supporting records that are required for both technical and financial analysis, or that do not attach a legible copy of these, shall be construed as not filed.
-Pre18 shall notify the beneficiary within a period of 5 days from receipt of the report, establishing a term not exceeding 5 days from receipt of the notification to complete the submission of the report.
+Pre18 shall notify the Beneficiary within a period of 20 days from receipt of the report, establishing a term not exceeding 5 days from receipt of the notification for the Beneficiary to complete the submission of the report.

 Without prejudice to the other grounds for early termination set forth in these requirements, pre18 may adopt such a decision in the following cases, applying the sanctions detailed below: